 March and April trips: Enjoy a pleasant paddle or morning nature walk with the guides, early lunch at camp then transfer back to La Paz by boat, arriving mid-day.
 Check-in to the hotel upon arrival in La Paz and enjoy a nice shower and relaxing afternoon exploring this lovely seaside town.
 Dinner is on your own at one of La Paz’s many fine restaurants.

 Transfer to the La Paz Airport or to the Malecon for ground transport to the San Jose del Cabo Airport.
 The ride to the airport in La Paz takes approximately 20 minutes; the ride to San Jose del Cabo takes about 3 hours.
 You should arrive at the airport 2 hours prior to your flight departure time.

 - Skilled, professional guide service provided by our affiliate operator

-- 2 nights hotel accommodation (based on double occupancy)
+- 2 nights hotel (based on double occupancy)